Sloths are a group of arboreal (tree-dwelling) mammals found in the tropical rainforests of Central and South America.

 Sloths are arboreal and inhabit the canopy region of the forest and come to the ground only to urinate or defecate.

-The pygmy three-toed sloth is unique of all the sloths species, as it inhabits only the red mangroves of Isla Escudo de Veraguas (a Caribbean Island).
+The pygmy three-toed sloth is unique to all sloths species, as it inhabits only the red mangroves of Isla Escudo de Veraguas (a Caribbean Island).

 Sloths inhabit various biomes, including tropical rainforests, secondary and semi-deciduous forests, and mangroves.